 The operating agency performance monitoring process is a record review of the DHS/DDS Case Manager record, based on a statistically significant random sample of members receiving supports through the waiver.
 One quarter of the representative sample is monitored each quarter.
 This results in a complete representative sample being reviewed each year.
 The record reviews include a review of service plans to assure: all member needs are addressed and preferences considered, by waiver, non-waiver, or natural supports; they are developed according to policy and updated/revised as needed ensuring an interim meeting was held within 30 days of identification or notification of the need for change in authorization of waiver services; services are delivered in accordance with the service plan including the type, scope, amount and frequency specified in the service plan; and that members are afforded choice between waiver services and institutional care and between/among waiver services and providers.
-The record review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and included in the member's individual plan.
+The record review process includes a discussion of the member's back-up plan, whether it was necessary to implement the back-up plan and if so whether the back-up plan was effective; any necessary charges are made to the back-up plan and included in the member's individual plan.
 Deficiencies are recorded and reported to DHS/DDS Community Services Unit for correction.